Anti-money laundering and counter financing of terrorism

 Everything Swedbank does should be characterised by high ethical standards, with Swedbank and its employees actively assessing every transaction, relationship and activity from the standpoint of the bank’s ethical norms and positions.
-According to Sweden's Anti-Money Laundering Act (the Money Laundering and Terrorist Financing Prevention Act), Swedbank is obligated, without delay, to report suspicions of money laundering or terrorist financing (suspicious activity reports, SAR) to the Financial Intelligence Unit within the Swedish Police.
+According to the Swedish Act (2017:630) on Measures against Money Laundering and Terrorist Financing, Swedbank is obligated, without delay, to report suspicions of money laundering or terrorist financing (suspicious activity reports, SAR) to the Financial Intelligence Unit within the Swedish Police.

 Intelligence and collaborations